ShreyanshJoshi/ShreyanshJoshi/README.md

 - 🔭 I’m currently working on detecting and classifying facial microexpressions by training CNN + LSTM models, as a part of my undergraduate degree.
 - 🌱 I'm also working on the Empirical Analysis of Approximation Algorithms.
-- 😄 I would be joining Microsoft IDC as a SDE next summer.
+- 😄 I would be joining Microsoft IDC as a full-time SDE next summer.
 - ⚡ Fun fact: Anything in Computer Science piques my curiosity.
 I specifically like to study and work in the domains of Theoretical Computer Science and Artificial Intelligence (Deep Learning).

 ### Connect with me: